De novo protein synthesis theory of memory formation: Semantic memory

 Semantic memories (memories of facts) are one type of memory that is theorized to undergo complete systems consolidation in the hippocampus.
-Complete systems consolidation can eventually render semantic memories permanent, at which state they become independent from the hippocampus (Sutherland & Lehman, 2011).
-There is evidence of semantic memories existing independently of any brain structure, especially when considering that the damage retrograde amnesia inflicts on semantic memory is temporally graded: there is a higher probability of older memories being retained even when the hippocampus is completely damaged (Sutherland & Lehman, 2011).
-Newer semantic memories show a more variable likelihood of retainability, as they can be affected by minimal or complete destruction of the hippocampus (Sutherland & Lehman, 2011).
+Complete systems consolidation can eventually render semantic memories permanent, at which state they become independent from the hippocampus.
+There is evidence of semantic memories existing independently of any brain structure, especially when considering that the damage retrograde amnesia inflicts on semantic memory is temporally graded: there is a higher probability of older memories being retained even when the hippocampus is completely damaged.
+Newer semantic memories show a more variable likelihood of retainability, as they can be affected by minimal or complete destruction of the hippocampus.

 Episodic memory

-Episodic memories (memories of moments or events) is a type of memory that may not undergo complete systems consolidation; as a result, they remain entirely dependent on the hippocampus (Sutherland & Lehman, 2011).
+Episodic memories (memories of moments or events) is a type of memory that may not undergo complete systems consolidation; as a result, they remain entirely dependent on the hippocampus.
 Therefore, they cannot exist independently of any brain structures, unlike semantic memories.
-Evidence shows that complete hippocampal damage results in flat retrograde amnesia for episodic memories, including older memories (Sutherland & Lehman, 2011).
-However, if the hippocampus is only partially damaged, then it is possible for the amnesia to have a temporal gradient (Sutherland & Lehman, 2011) similar to one seen with semantic memories: older memories are more likely to be retained and newer memories less.
+Evidence shows that complete hippocampal damage results in flat retrograde amnesia for episodic memories, including older memories.
+However, if the hippocampus is only partially damaged, then it is possible for the amnesia to have a temporal gradient, similar to one seen with semantic memories: older memories are more likely to be retained and newer memories less.

 Sleep and systems consolidation

-The mechanism for systems consolidation is unknown, but it has been established that protein synthesis must occur in the cortex, where the hippocampal independent memory is stored, and that sleep is likely to play a role in systems consolidation (Stickgold & Walker, 2005).
-Many genes are upregulated during sleep, and therefore there is a possibility that protein synthesis is active in sleep-consolidation (Stickgold & Walker, 2005).
+The mechanism for systems consolidation is unknown, but it has been established that protein synthesis must occur in the cortex, where the hippocampal independent memory is stored, and that sleep is likely to play a role in systems consolidation.
+Many genes are upregulated during sleep, and therefore there is a possibility that protein synthesis is active in sleep-consolidation.
 It remains to be seen if cortical consolidation uses the same mechanisms as the hippocampus to establish the memory trace.